agiliopadua/md/projects/README.md

 * 2 - Study of solvation properties

 * 3 - Study of solid-liquid interface

+* 4 - PMF of complexation of API in a gamma-cyclodextrin

 ## 1 - NVT-NPT MD code